import-js/eslint-plugin-import/CONTRIBUTING.md

 Remember, you don't need to do it all yourself; any of these are helpful! 😎

+## How to get started

+If you are new to `eslint`, below are a few resources that will help you to familiarize yourself with the project.

+- Watch [this presentation](https://www.youtube.com/watch?v=2W9tUnALrLg) to learn the fundamental concept of Abstract Syntax Trees (AST) and the way `eslint` works under the hood.
+- Familiarize yourself with the [AST explorer](https://astexplorer.net/) tool.
+Look into rules in `docs/rules`, create patterns in the rules, then analyze its AST.
+- Explore the blog posts on how to create a custom rule.
+[One blog post](https://blog.yonatan.dev/writing-a-custom-eslint-rule-to-spot-undeclared-props/).
+[Second blog post](https://betterprogramming.pub/creating-custom-eslint-rules-cdc579694608).
+- Read the official `eslint` [developer guide](https://eslint.org/docs/latest/developer-guide/architecture/).

 ## Issues

 ### Search open + closed issues for similar cases